ctrl-exec - Security Operations

 This document covers the operational security posture of a running ctrl-exec deployment: what to monitor, how to respond to incidents, known limitations, and deployment-specific guidance.
 For the system's security model and architecture, see SECURITY.md.

-The security of the entire fleet depends on the security of the ctrl-exec host.
-The CA key, ctrl-exec cert and key, full agent registry, and lock files all reside there.
-An attacker with root access to the ctrl-exec host can issue arbitrary agent certificates and connect to any agent.
+The security of the entire fleet depends on the security of the dispatcher host.
+The CA key, dispatcher cert and key, full agent registry, and lock files all reside there.
+An attacker with root access to the dispatcher host can issue arbitrary agent certificates and connect to any agent.

-Treat the ctrl-exec host as a privileged infrastructure node:
+Treat the dispatcher host as a privileged infrastructure node:

 • Restrict interactive login to named administrators only; no shared accounts